+Learn to start silver soldering today!
 These days a lot of budding metalsmiths are firing up torches for the first time in order to tackle more advanced jewelry making techniques.
 Soldering sterling silver is one of the fundamental skills that every jeweler should have.
-However, starting up at home can be a little intimidating so we have put together this step by step tutorial and list of jewelry soldering supplies & tools to get you going.
+However, starting up at home can be a little intimidating so we’ve put together this step by step tutorial and list of jewelry soldering tools & supplies to get you going.

-- Safety glasses and apron – Protect yourself with safety glasses so you don’t damage your eyes or prescription glasses.
-A denim or canvas apron over your clothing is also a good idea in case you drop a piece of hot metal.
-Avoid loose, bulky clothing when you are learning soldering and wear closed toed shoes just to be on the safe side.
+Personal safety is also important!
+Protect yourself with safety glasses so you don’t damage your eyes or prescription glasses.
+Denim or canvas apron over your clothing is also a good idea in case you drop a piece of hot metal.
+Avoid loose, bulky clothing when you are learning to solder and wear closed toed shoes just to be on the safe side.

-- Butane torch and butane – A hand held max flame torch is a great starter torch for soldering silver.
+- Torches and butane – Handheld Micro-flame or Max Flame torches are great starter torches for soldering silver.
 You will also need a butane canister from the hardware store.
 Practice lighting your torch, it can be tricky.
 Your altitude will affect where the gas valve setting should be when you ignite.
-Always point the torch away from you and hold it in your non-dominant hand.
+Always point the torch away from you and hold it in your non-dominant hand while soldering.

-- Pickle pot – A small crock pot with a little bit of tap water combined with a scoop of pickle will warm up in five minutes and be ready to go.
+- Crockpot – A small crockpot with a little bit of tap water combined with a scoop of pickle will warm up in five minutes and be ready to go.
 You can keep your pickle solution for weeks or longer before you need to swap it out for efficacy.

 - Quench cup – A small ceramic cup or bowl with tap water.

-- Cooling surface – This can just be a place on your heat resistant work area or you can use a pumice cup for cooling.
+- Cooling surface – This can just be a place off to the side on your heat resistant work area, or you can use a steel bench block or a pumice cup for cooling.

 Soldering opens up a whole new world of design possibilities in your jewelry making.
 Experiment and enjoy the new horizons you encounter as your skills develop.
-For a complete selection of jewelry making tools and supplies be sure to visit us at Halstead!
+For a complete selection of soldering tools and supplies be sure to visit us at Halstead!